 — Ivan Antunovic (0.5, Iv/An)

 “Cinema Eyes” came out mid-2013 on the album Fiction Prediction, released in Europe on Other Voices and in North America on Volar Records.
 I think that in my whole timespan of creating music, it is a track that has the most versions that are available for public consumption; there being three in total.
-There’s the standard album version, and extended version and then a special version that was arranged for an exclusive release in Small Doses.
-There’s also a fourth “demo” version of this that sounds somewhat different, as “Cinema Eyes” was one of those Frankenstein-style compositions that had some hiccups in the writing and production process.
+There’s the standard album version, and extended version,then a special version that was arranged for an exclusive release in Small Doses and finallly, an updated, reworked version released in December 2020.
+There’s also a fifth “demo” version of this that sounds somewhat different, as “Cinema Eyes” was one of those Frankenstein-style compositions that had some hiccups in the writing and production process.
 But then, like most other song writers, there’s a breakthrough moment when some new ideas and new ways of viewing a track that come to one’s mind and that’s when things start to click.

 Cinema Eyes – Album Version